 The Care Bears

-The Care Bears were created in 1981, the multicolored bears were originally created to be used as artwork for American Greetings cards.
-In 1982 Parker Brothers and Kenner announced that they would be releasing a Care Bears toy line for production, and that the bears were pre-licensed characters and would have a TV show.
-Ten plush Care Bears were first produced, each bear was a different color and had a symbol on their belly.
+The Care Bears were created in 1981, the multicoloured bears were originally created to be used as artwork for American Greetings cards.
+In 1982 Parker Brothers and Kenner announced that they would be releasing a Care Bears toy line for production and that the bears were pre-licensed characters and would have a TV show.
+Ten plush Care Bears were first produced, each bear was a different colour and had a symbol on their belly.
 The symbols represented each bears duty and personality and was called their “tummy symbol”, later changed to be called their “belly badge”.
 Over the next few years, several new bears were introduced to the public including the Care Bear Cousins which featured different animals instead of bears.
 The Care Bear franchise produced movies, TV specials, lunchboxes, books, clothing and so much more.
 Even today the Care Bears franchise is still running strong and being passed on to new generations.

 The Teenage Mutant Ninja Turtles